mapbox/geojson-rewind/README.md

 If `clockwise` is `true`, the outer ring is clockwise, if falsy then it is counterclockwise.

-To enforce all rings to go the *same* direction then pass in the 'clockwise' or 'counterclockwise' keyworks.
+To enforce all rings to go the *same* direction then pass in the 'clockwise' or 'counterclockwise' strings.